lemonaidn/FARA-Extraction-public-copy/README.md

 With a billable account, initial testing shows that processing 100 documents costs roughly 10 cents per batch.
 That can vary, though, depending on the documents being processed.

-Run gemini_pipeline to process a batch of documents.
-The notebook is currently set to process the 100 most-recent filings.
+Run the code in gemini_pipeline.ipynb to process a batch of documents.
+The notebook is currently set up to process the 100 most-recent filings.
 If you want to change or expand the selection of documents being processed, update the number(s) in the for loop for both steps.

 short_form_14_to_24.csv contains the urls of short-form disclosures from 2014 through mid-November 2024.
 That csv was derived from a list of all short-forms maintained by the DoJ, which you can access here: https://efile.fara.gov/ords/fara/f?p=107:21